FRC1257/robotics-training/docs/frc/3-Closed_Loop_Control/3c-PID_Command_And_Extras.md

 Sometimes, we want to use our PID to maintain a position even after the movement has ended or to make it maintain the same position.
 For instance, if we have an arm or elevator that falls under gravity, we might not want to end PID when we reach the endpoint of our movement.

 When this happens, we can simply remove the clause in our `PID` command that ends the `PID` state if the setpoint is reached.
-This will allow our closed loop control to persist.
+This will allow our closed-loop control to persist.

 However, one should be careful with this to ensure that there is still a method available to exit the PID state.
 With the system described here, the release of our button is a way to end PID control.
 There are many other methods such as having manual control interrupt it.